POPULAR MUSIC (PERFORMANCE)

 - Recording and Production

-We have a full programme of gig dates throughout the year to give our students the most experience of performing in the real world as possible.
-We gig every two weeks at local venues and further afield from The Cavern Club in Exeter to Gloucester University.
+We have a full programme of gig dates throughout the year to give our students the most experience of performing in the real world as possible. usually, we gig every fortnight at local venues and further afield from The Cavern Club in Exeter to Gloucester University.

 Over the last few years we have welcomed the following speakers: